-It was the start of an astonishing period of three marriages in 12 months – none of which were formally divorced, though her bigamy was not discovered in her lifetime.
-After leaving Eddie, Bates went to New South Wales where she worked as a governess at Berry.
-On 17 February 1885 at Nowra she married cattleman Jack Bates.
-But when he went droving she moved to Sydney where on 10 June she married Ernest Baglehole.
+It was the start of an astonishing period of three marriages in 12 months – none of which were formally divorced, though her serial bigamy was not discovered in her lifetime.
+After leaving Eddie, Bates went to Berry, New South Wales where she worked as a governess.
+On 17 February 1885 she married cattleman Jack Bates in Nowra.
+But when he went droving she moved to Sydney and on 10 June she married Ernest Baglehole.
 Little is known of that relationship and within months she was back with Bates.

 She gave birth to her only child Arnold Bates in August 1886 but showed little interest in her son or his father declaring she would never have sex with a man again, a promise she appears to have kept.
 For seven years she lived with pastoral families as a governess before setting sail alone to England in 1894 for what turned out a stay of five years.
 In London she worked on social campaigner WT Stead’s Review of Reviews, learning the craft of journalism which became a crucial source of income later in life.